Baseline-Blockchain/baseline-node/README.md

   A starter `config.json` lives at the repo root with reasonable defaults.
 Before launching your node, make two important changes:

-### 4. Pick RPC creds
-  Modify `rpc.username` and `rpc.password` in `config.json` and keep them secret; all wallet tooling and miners authenticate with them.
+- Pick RPC creds: Modify `rpc.username` and `rpc.password` in `config.json` and keep them secret; all wallet tooling and miners authenticate with them.

-### 5. Set peers
-  In `network.seeds`, add reachable Baseline nodes as a list to help your node find peers.
+- Set peers: In `network.seeds`, add reachable Baseline nodes as a list to help your node find peers.

 ### 6. Create the pool payout key
   This key is separate from the wallet: it controls who receives block rewards from your Stratum pool.
 Generate one with: